Jax Teller: Season 7

 Following Tara's death, Jax becomes unhinged.
 Believing Tara's murder to have been committed by the Chinese Triad, he exacts revenge on them and acts violently toward anyone who stands in his way, unraveling the criminal underworld in Northern California in the process.
-As a result, Jax and SAMCRO go head-to-head with the Triad and by association August Marks, resulting in Bobby being killed.
-Jax forces Juice to get arrested so that he can kill Triad leader Henry Lin.
+As a result, Jax and SAMCRO go head-to-head with the Triad and, by association, August Marks, resulting in Bobby being killed.
+Jax forces Juice to get arrested so that he can kill Triad crime boss Henry Lin.
 Jax has Marks arrested, leads an ambush on Marks' hit squad, and brokers an agreement between the IRA, Aryan Brotherhood, Mayans M.C. and One-Niners.
-Jax meets with Northwestern SOA Presidents and admits to killing Jury White, making a deal to convince SAMCRO to excommunicate and execute him.
+Jax meets with Northwestern Sons of Anarchy presidents and admits to killing Jury White, making a deal to convince SAMCRO to excommunicate and execute him.
 Juice kills Lin and reveals to Jax that his mother killed Tara and he helped cover it up.
 Jax has Juice killed, murders Unser and Gemma, gives custody of Abel and Thomas to Wendy, and asks Nero to help get his sons out of Charming and ensure they grow up hating their father.
 In his last act as SAMCRO's president, he patches-in T.O.
 Cross, the first African-American SOA member.
-Jax is then excommunicated from the M.C. by choice and ties up loose ends by killing August Marks and Charles Barosky.
-Chibs becomes President of SAMCRO and the club votes for Jax to meet "Mr. Mayhem" (execution), but allow him to leave by staging an escape.
-Jax leads law enforcement on a massive chase on the interstate and kills himself by crashing into a semi truck.
+Jax is then excommunicated from the M.C. by choice and ties up loose ends by killing August Marks and corrupt former cop Charles Barosky.
+Chibs becomes President of SAMCRO, and the club votes for Jax to meet "Mr. Mayhem" (an execution), but allow him to leave by staging an escape.
+Jax takes his father's motorcycle, and leads law enforcement on a massive chase on the interstate.
+Closing his eyes with a smile and bracing himself for death, Jax collides head-on with a semi-truck, dying in a similar way and on the same highway as his father before him.